 Little Greene has just announced its latest collaboration, ‘National Trust Papers’, an eclectic collection of contemporary wallpapers based on original designs from the National Trust’s revered property portfolio.

-The project has proved so successful that it has now been extended to include wallpapers, with ‘National Trust Papers’ being launched during Paris Déco-Off in January 2020.
+The project has proved so successful that the project has now been extended to include wallpaper ideas, with ‘National Trust Papers’ launched during Paris Déco-Off in January 2020.